ai4er-cdt/geograph/README.md

 ### 1.1 Cloning the project and its submodules
 To get started, first clone the github repository via:
 `git clone --recurse-submodules git@github.com:ai4er-cdt/ai4er-cookiecutter.git`

 Note that this line uses the `--recurse-submodules` flag when it clones.
-This is needed if you would like to also pull the overleaf report that is linked to our project repository.
+This is needed if you would like to also pull the overleaf report that is linked to our project repository as a submodule.
 When pulling from overleaf, it will ask you for your overleaf username and password.

 If you do not want to clone the overleaf files, simply omit the `--recurse-submodules` flag.